socialvibe/truex-ads-docs/bluescript-reference.md

 --- | ---
 `host.ad` | Json object of the selected ad (Roku only, not supported on HTML5 yet) `host.tagRotationRandom` | A fixed, random number from 0-1 per instance for (video) rotation.
 Ad author is supposed to read this number and change their ad accordingly.
-`host.adParameters` | Contains all the adParameters and can be accessed by key.
-EG.  host.adParameters.some_key `host.rotationVideos` | An object with numerous subproperties related to the set of rotation videos `host.rotationVideos.<0-N>` to get a specific video with that index (key: video_1 corresponds to `.0`) `host.rotationVideos.length` to get the number of rotational videos
+`host.adParameters` | Contains all the adParameters from Truex Exchange and can be accessed by key.
+EG. `host.adParameters.some_key`
+`host.allVars` | Contains all of the ad variables queries from the RTB server.
+EG. `host.allVars.locationJSON.country_code` `host.rotationVideos` | An object with numerous subproperties related to the set of rotation videos `host.rotationVideos.<0-N>` to get a specific video with that index (key: video_1 corresponds to `.0`) `host.rotationVideos.length` to get the number of rotational videos